David-Durst/spark-jobserver/README.md

 ## The Example

 1. Start a Spark Context by pressing the "Start Context" button.
-2. Load data on the server by pressing the "Resample" button.
+2. Load data by pressing the "Resample" button.
+The matrix of scatterplots and category selection dropdown will only appear after loading data from the server.
     * It will take approximately 30-35 minutes the first time you press resample after starting a new context.
 The cluster spends 20 minutes pulling data from an S3 bucket.
 It spends the rest of the time running the k-means clustering algorithm.
     * Subsequent presses will refresh the data in the scatterplots.
 These presses will take about 10 seconds as the data is reloaded from memory using a NamedRDD.
 3. After performing the data analysis, shutdown the context by pressing the "Stop Context" button.